 The notion of amalgam can be conceived of as a generalization of the notion of unification over terms.
-Unification of two terms (or descriptions) builds a new term, the unifier, by adding the content of these two terms.
+Unification of two terms (or descriptions) adds the content of both terms into a new term, the unifier.
 Thus, if a term φ is a unifier of two other terms ($\phi = \psi_a \sqcup \psi_b$), then all that is true for one of these terms is also true for φ .
-For instance, if ψ_a describes "a red vehicle" and ψ_b describes "a German minivan" then their unification φ is the description "a red German minivan."
-Two terms are not unifiable when they possess contradictory information; for instance "a red French vehicle" is not unifiable with "a red German minivan" since being French and German at the same time is not possible for vehicles.
+For instance, if ψ_a describes "a red vehicle" and ψ_a describes "a German minivan" then their unification φ is the description "a red German minivan."
+Two terms are not unifiable when they possess contradictory information; for instance "a red French vehicle" is not unifiable with "a red German minivan" since being French and German at the same time is not possible.

 The strict definition of unification means that any two descriptions with only one item with contradictory information cannot be unified.
 Now, imagine a scenario where two such descriptions have a large part of complementary information, which a CBR system would be interested in reusing: unification is not useful.
-Thus, what we would be interested in CBR is considering how to reuse their complementary information setting aside, at least momentarily, the contradictory aspects.
+Thus, what we would be interested in CBR is considering how to reuse their complementary information setting aside, at least momentarily, the contradictory elements.

 This is the idea that we intend to formalize with the notion of amalgam of two descriptions (or terms).
-Term is an amalgam of two terms whenever it contains parts from these two terms while forming a new coherent description.
+An amalgam of two terms is a term that contains parts from these two terms forming a new coherent description.
 For instance, an amalgam of "a red French vehicle" and "a German minivan" is "a red German minivan"; clearly there are always multiple possibilities for amalgams, since "a red French minivan" is another example of amalgam.